Want Your Child To Eat (Almost) Everything? There Is A Way

 In other words, it's a blessing for a healthy life — and healthy eating.

 But that thinking isn't just ceremonial.
 Sundaram says that right away, she started introducing her babies to table foods.
 Yogurt came first, followed quickly by lentils and rice.
-By the time they were around 7 months old, Sundaram was feeding her children more challenging flavors, like rasam — a spicy Indian soup made with chiles, cumin and other spices.
+By the time they were around 7 months old, Sundaram was feeding her children more challenging flavors, like those in rasam — a spicy Indian soup made with chiles, cumin and other spices.
 She would mix the rasam with rice and temper the flavors with some ghee, a type of clarified butter.

 By the time they were 1, Ashwin and his 10-year-old sister, Janani, were both eating table foods.
 (Janani is the only child I've ever met who has told me she loves beetroot.)